This information applies to England and Wales.

 Or there may be options for you to get cheaper legal support.
 You could try:

-To start a legal claim, you’ll need to send a ‘pre-action letter’ to the landlord or letting agent.
-You should include:
+To start a legal claim, you will need to send a ‘pre-action letter’ to the landlord or letting agent.
+This should include:

 Use the Which? pre-action letter template (Which?)